Planar Length-Constrained Minimum Spanning Trees: Variants of Our Algorithm

-Our algorithm is also easily generalizable to length-constrained Steiner tree.
-In length-constrained Steiner tree, we are given the same input as in length-constrained MST along with a terminal subset $U\subseteq V,|U|=t$ and are required to return a tree of $G$ with minimum total edge weight among trees $T$ of $G$ satisfying $d_T(r,u)\leq h$ for each $u\in U$. \begin{theorem} There is a polynomial time $O\left(\log^{1+\eps}t\right)$ approximation algorithm with $1+\eps$ length slack for planar length-constrained Steiner tree, where $t$ is the number of terminals. \end{theorem} \begin{proof}[Proof Sketch] Here $T^*,\OPT$ denote the optimal solution and its weight to our instance of length-constrained Steiner tree on graph $G=(V,E)$, terminals $U$, and length bound $h$.
+\begin{theorem} There is a polynomial time $O\left(\log^{1+\eps}t\right)$ approximation algorithm with $1+\eps$ length slack for planar length-constrained Steiner tree, where $t$ is the number of terminals. \end{theorem} \begin{proof}[Proof Sketch] Here $T^*,\OPT$ denote the optimal solution and its weight to our instance of length-constrained Steiner tree on graph $G=(V,E)$, terminals $U$, and length bound $h$.
 Recall that our algorithm for length-constrained MST computed a length-constrained division hierarchy assuming that the vertices were uniformly weighted, although all of the length-constrained separator/division/hierarchy technology that we defined works for general nonnegative vertex weight functions.

 We compute the hierarchy using \Cref{lemma:hierarchy} with the weight function $W$ that assigns all terminals weight $1$ and all other vertices weight $0$.
 This implicitly uses \Cref{lemma:lc-div} (which implicitly uses \Cref{lemma:lengthseparator}).
 In particular, in the step of the algorithm in \Cref{lemma:lc-div} where we balance non-boundary vertex weights, we now balance the number of non-boundary \textit{terminals}, and we obtain divisions whose regions contain at most a $1/\alpha$ fraction of all non-boundary terminals.
 Note the hierarchy has depth $\log_\alpha t$.